sdtorres2/peter-piper/README.md

   for ideas.

 Use [`git branch`](https://www.atlassian.com/git/tutorials/using-branches/git-branch)
-(and `git checkout`) to work on the challenges on separate branches.
+(and `git checkout`) to work on the extra credit on separate branches.

 References
 ----------